EdgarBodiaj/Databox-YouTube-Driver/README.md

 ## Data stores
 The driver has two data stores, one to store user authentication and the other to store video data.
 ### Credential Store
 The authentication data store is a key-value store (KVStore) which holds the users username and password.
 This allows the user to loging with saved credentials if they wish.
-The content type that is stored inside the store is text (ContentTypeText).
+The content type that is stored inside the store is text **(ContentTypeText)**.

-The credential store ID is:"YoutubeHistoryCred"
+The credential store ID is:***"YoutubeHistoryCred"***

 ### Metadata store
-The video data store is a time series blob store (TSBlob), which holds JSON objects that contain information on the stored videos.
-The content type that is stored is JSON (ContentTypeJSON)
+The video data store is a time series blob store **(TSBlob)**, which holds JSON objects that contain information on the stored videos.
+The content type that is stored is JSON ***(ContentTypeJSON)***

 The format of the json data stored is:
 - FullTitle     (The full title of the video)